japugliese/LearningRuby/README.md

 # LearningRuby
-Working through exercises from "Learn Ruby the Hard Way
+Working through exercises from "Learn Ruby the Hard Way" by Zed Shaw